In addition to completing an application, students must supply the following items for admission:

 Regular Degree Admission is granted to the student who wishes to pursue a master’s degree and who has a bachelor’s degree from an accredited institution with a minimum undergraduate grade-point average of 3.0 (A=4.0).
 For regular admission, a student must meet all of the admission requirements of the Office of Graduate Education, as well as any additional requirements for the program of their choice.

 Certification or Endorsements Admission is granted to education students seeking professional teacher certification, professional development, or endorsements but not wishing to pursue a master’s degree.
-Students must meet all admission requirements of the School of Education, Leadership and Public Service and the Office of Graduate Education.
 Admission for certification or endorsement in no way assures subsequent admission to a degree program.
-A student who wishes to later apply for regular admission to a degree program must file a Request for Change of Curriculum form with the Office of Graduate Education for review by the appropriate department.
+A student who wishes to later apply for regular admission to a degree program must fill out an application for that program.
 All admission requirements of the school and the Office of Graduate Education must also be met.

 Guest Student.
 A student enrolled in another accredited graduate school in Michigan may register for a limited number of graduate credits at Northern Michigan University under the Guest Student status.
 The Michigan Intercollegiate Graduate Studies (MIGS) Program is a cooperative program established by a group of Michigan Universities to provide an opportunity for "guest" graduate students to participate in unique educational opportunities throughout the state without changing their status of enrollment at their present university.
 For more information on this program see the Michigan Intercollegiate Graduate Studies (MIGS) application.